c4pt000/secureQR-code/README.md

 01-20-2022
-# better concept design but can verify all strings nit just https or http with md5
+# better concept design but can verify all strings not just https or http with md5
 ![s1](https://raw.githubusercontent.com/c4pt000/verifying-secureQR-codes/main/Screenshot_20220120-182128-041~3.png)